bbolli/plagg/README.md

   - Use the tumblr.com entry id as file name if present
 * Version 1.12a, 2012-02-06
   - Fix the tumblr id parsing if the entry has no link
+* Version 2.0, 2012-02-07
+  - Add option -d to define the newsdir instead of the second non-option argument
+  - Add option -F to generate posts from a single feed URL

 5. TODO
 -------